guitar3344/learnGit/readme.txt

-this is a record about learning git
+this is a record about learning git. git is a great tool for programing.